All about VAT and international business

 Deliveries to private consumers

-It is possible that you are doing business with customers in another EU Member State who do not file VAT returns because they have no VAT ID.
+It is possible that you are doing business with private customers in another EU Member State who do not file VAT returns because they have no VAT ID.
 Normally, you would charge the VAT from the country of your customer.
 This situation occurs, for example, when you sell products from your .
 The Tax Administration calls this afstandsverkopen (distance sales).

 Threshold amount